bluewave-labs/bluewave-dataroom/README.md

 BlueWave DataRoom is an open source DocSend alternative where you can share your files privately with anyone outside of your organization.

+Currently, BlueWave DataRoom is in its early stage of development.

 ![Frame 840](https://github.com/user-attachments/assets/b2345a66-037a-471b-b150-2f839559756b)

 ## Features